Kidney stones are among the most painful medical conditions.

 Kidney stones are solid masses made up of salts and minerals.

 Certain amounts of these two substances are always present in your urine.
-But if their concentration exceeds the normal levels, they will form small crystal particles.
+But if their concentration exceeds the normal levels and the microenvironment becomes benefitial for sedimentation , they will form small crystal particles.
 These crystal particles will often grow and become visible, which is when we refer to them as kidney stones.

-As their name suggests, the formation of kidney stones usually occurs in your kidneys.
+As their name suggests, the formation of kidney stones usually occurs in the pelvis of your kidneys.
 From there, they can move freely through your entire urinary tract.
 But in many cases, they can form elsewhere including:

 - Ureters – the tubes that move the urine from the kidneys to the bladder